How to Create a Written Information Security Plan (WISP) to Protect Sensitive Data, Meet Compliance Standards, and Prevent Security Breaches

 - Third-Party Tools: Platforms like OneTrust or CyberGRX help automate compliance processes.

-Common WDSP Mistakes to Avoid
+Common WISP Mistakes to Avoid

 - Overlooking Vendor Security: Ensure third-party partners handling your data also comply with IRS, FTC, or HIPAA standards.